 - No scooping out messy seeds, no big pumpkin mess

 - Turnips are smaller and more portable than pumpkins so you can easily use them as actual Jack O’lanterns or hang them from a tree outside.

 - Turnips are also cheaper so you can afford to make dozens of carved turnips to display around the house, on your windowsills or outside.

-- You can easily let your kids do a lot of the work because it’s easier for them to scoop than a big heavy pumpkin.
+- You can easily let your kids do a lot of the work because turnips are easier gut than a big massive pumpkin.

-- Candles tends to flicker more in a turnip because they are less protected than in a pumpkin which makes the turnip look spookier…..
-But the candle tends do get blown out more easily as a result. (not a positive)
+- Candles tend to flicker more in a turnip because they are less protected than in a pumpkin, which makes the turnip look spookier…..
+But the candle tend do get blown out more easily as a result. (not a positive)

-- Unlike pumpkins, turnips and various other roots are fairly easy to find almost everywhere all year round.
+- Unlike pumpkins, turnips and many other roots are relatively easy to find almost everywhere all year round.
 Even in France.